jedick/R-help-chat/README.md

 ## Evaluations

-Evals are made for the following LLM-based metrics (see [NVIDIA Metrics in Ragas](https://docs.ragas.io/en/stable/concepts/metrics/available_metrics/nvidia_metrics/) for details):
+Evals are made for the following LLM-based metrics (see [NVIDIA Metrics in Ragas](https://docs.ragas.io/en/stable/concepts/metrics/available_metrics/nvidia_metrics/) for details) with OpenAI's `gpt-4o-mini` as the judge:

 - **Context relevance:** degree to which retrieved context is relevant to the user query
 - **Response groundedness:** how well a response is supported by the retrieved context